 Yogabed’s feel is what we consider a responsive memory foam feel.
 We explain it as a mix between memory foam and neutral-foam, but the memory foam is really just a hint and not overwhelming at all.
 Basically, this is a memory foam mattress for folks who like the pressure relief of the material, but really aren’t excited about that traditional sink-in experience.

-The firmness of the Yogabed mattress is a medium on our scale.
+The firmness of the Yogabed mattress is a medium to medium-firm on our scale.
 Being right there in the middle of the spectrum means it’s a suitable mattress for back, stomach, side, and combo sleepers alike.
 It isn’t going to be overly firm or overly soft for any sleeper type, making it a pretty accommodating mattress.

 It isn’t uncommon for a bed-in-a-box mattress to have a removable cover.
 It is, however, uncommon for that cover to be machine washable.
 For most covers, removable or not, you’ll have to spot clean in the case of a spill.
 That’s not the case with Yogabed, though.